About Us

 Our shop is in Brecon's historic Market Arcade, which leads to the Market Hall.
 The Arcade is also home to an independent wool shop, an independent grocer, and an independent butcher - run for over 30 years by my brother Paddy.

-Made to measure suits, Magee Donegal tweed sports jackets, Anatomic Gel shoes and boots, and extra long braces are specialities.
+Made to measure suits, Donegal tweed sports jackets, Anatomic Gel shoes and boots, and extra long braces are specialities.
 We provide hard to find larger sizes of clothing and underwear - especially men's Jockey and Sloggi briefs, ladies' Sloggi underwear, and Triumph Doreen bras.
-Our men's hirewear includes evening wear, morning wear, lounge suits, shirts, shoes, and accessories - outfits for all occasions such as weddings, Christenings, funerals, graduations, dinners etc.

-Other stock includes umbrellas, socks, vests, handkerchiefs, hats, caps, calico mattress covers, Egyptian cotton sheets, duvet covers, oilcloth tablecloths, seersucker tablecloths, long bolster pillows, traditional cotton roller towels, and range trowels.
+Other stock includes shirts, socks, vests, boxer shorts, handkerchiefs, dressing gowns, hats, caps, Egyptian cotton sheets, seersucker tablecloths, long bolster pillows, traditional cotton roller towels, and range towels.
 Contact us on 01874 623613 to ask about items that are not in the online shop.

 We concentrate on high quality, long-lasting products.
 This helps you and the environment, because items do not need replacing frequently.